Meet the Staff

 Isabella Blanco, Program & Research Intern

-Isabella Blanco is a second year Environmental Science major at the University of California, Los Angeles.
+Isabella Blanco is a second-year Environmental Science major at the University of California, Los Angeles (UCLA).
 With passions for activism and environmental justice, her interests reside specifically in water, transportation, and urban planning and how these fields intersect with equity in underserved communities.
-Coming from a low income agricultural town, she has experience with grassroots organizing, educational outreach, and minority advancement in STEM.
+Coming from a low-income agricultural town, she has experience with grassroots organizing, educational outreach, and minority advancement in STEM.
 Her love for environmentalism and policy has influenced her collaborations and leadership initiatives at UCLA as the director of social media for UCLA Sustainability and as a student researcher for the Sustainable LA Grand Challenge.
-It is her goal that one day she can work as an environmental lawyer.
+It is her goal to one day work as an environmental lawyer.

 Amado Castillo, Program & Research Intern

-Amado Castillo is a senior at UCLA from Downey, California; he is graduating in March 2021 with a Bachelors of Art, double majoring in Sociology and Chicana/o Studies with minors in Environmental Systems and Society and Labor Studies.
-Amado resonates with how WELL programming informs Latino elected officials about the disparities that exist in underrepresented communities, which leads to meaningful race and class-conscious water policies.
-Outside of his role at WELL, Amado has served the UCLA’s Latino community as a Student Assistant at the UCLA Institute of American Cultures and a Policy Fellow at the Latino Policy and Politics Initiative.
+Amado Castillo is a senior at UCLA from Downey, California; he will graduate in March 2021 with a Bachelor of Arts degree, double majoring in Sociology and Chicana/o Studies with minors in Environmental Systems and Society and Labor Studies.
+Amado resonates with how WELL’s programming informs Latino elected officials about the disparities that exist in underrepresented communities, which has led to meaningful race and class-conscious water policies.
+Outside of his role at WELL, Amado has served the UCLA Latino community as a student assistant at the Institute of American Cultures and a policy fellow at the Latino Policy and Politics Initiative.

 Ashley Duenas, Program & Research Intern